douglasgreen/outlines/society/philosophy/books.en.md

 ## Mark Manson (1984-present)

-### "The Subtle Art of Not Giving a F\*ck: A Counterintuitive Approach to Living a Good Life" (2016)
+### "The Subtle Art of Not Giving a F\*ck" (2016)

-Mark Manson's book, "The Subtle Art of Not Giving a F\*ck," challenges conventional self-help advice by advocating for a more realistic approach to living a meaningful life.
+Mark Manson's book, "The Subtle Art of Not Giving a F\*ck: A Counterintuitive Approach to Living a Good Life", challenges conventional self-help advice by advocating for a more realistic approach to living a meaningful life.
 Instead of focusing on constant positivity and success, Manson suggests that individuals should prioritize what truly matters to them and let go of superficial concerns.

 #### Key Concepts